JidexSE/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script displays third line of the file iacta
+script that create a file named \\\ containing the text Best School